janosvajda/local-sonar-cube-typescript/README.md

 # Run the analysis (remember to start SonarQube)
 npm run sonar

-# Visit http://localhost:9000/projects to see result
+# Visit http://localhost:9000/projects to see the result
 # login with admin/admin
 ```